SmarterApp/RDW_Documentation/docs/Runbook.MultiTenancy.md

 # the script can be found at https://github.com/SmarterApp/RDW_DataGenerator/blob/master/scripts/submit_helper.sh

 # use submit_helper to submit TRTs (tweak ACCESS_TOKEN in script)
+# (might want to monitor the exam-processor log for this bit)
 find ./out/*/*/* -type d | xargs -I FOLDER -P 3 submit_helper.sh FOLDER
 ```
 * Create groups.
 This is tricky.
 We want a group per school per grade per subject.